-The hidden costs of DIY sheds.
+The hidden costs of Doing It Yourself.

 Taking on a building project to do it yourself when such activity is not your core skill is false economy.
 This holds true for both money and time.